Mateus-A-Carvalho/fcc-landing-page/README.md

 #### **Grid Layouts**

 In this project I starded to work with Grid Layout.
-This is a skill that I have to improve and some
+This is a skill that I have to improve.
+Here is the code that I implemented to style the images and text of products.
+In Desktop View you can see them side by side.

+In Mobile View, I decided to show one unde other.

+**Desktop View**

 ```css
 /* PRODUCTS SECTION */